 A good tent provides shelter from rain and snow and can provide respite from wind and insects.
 They are also good for privacy when camping in group situations.
 On the other hand, a poor tent provides a false sense of security and can actually put you and your hiking partner(s) in harm’s way if the weather turns dangerous.
 So if you are going to carry a tent, make sure it is worth its weight!
 I personally do not go on any trip without at least a bivy (see below).
 I have had too many trips with unexpected weather making shelter a VERY nice thing to have!

-Features to look for in any backpacking tent are:
+Top features to look for in any backpacking tent

 - Elastic shock-corded poles.
 Poles are the long, segmented rods used for the structural support of the tent body.
 Look for strength and lightweight material, one of the best being made of Easton 7075 tempered aluminum.
 Most of the leading tent makers use Easton poles.

 - Ease of pitching or setting up.
 The most impressive-looking tent will become a huge nuisance if it takes a rocket scientist to figure it out.
 Look for tents that require minimum staking or a freestanding design.
 Also, be sure to set it up at home first.
 Waiting until you use it the first time in the backcountry could be a big mistake, especially if you get caught in a storm!
 My favorite tents come equipped with a clip system for holding the poles rather than sleeves.
 One reason this is so nice is that I can stake the tent out first, and then clip in the poles.
 This is especially helpful for a solo hiker trying to raise a tent in the wind.